michaelsbradleyjr/gfms/README.md

 Well, the current implementation of GFMS doesn't color the source code blocks, but it at least renders them correctly.
 I had to modify the `showdown.js` from `github-flavored-markdown`.
 I made a copy of that file, and fork & pull-request to the original project is on my `TODO` list.
 GFMS has `github-flavored-markdown` as a dependency despite it's not needed, so that the heritage is obvious in NPM.

-Another possible shortcoming is that the [Github CSS](http://a248.e.akamai.net/assets.github.com/stylesheets/bundles/github-34a19ad407ee058e180249a0f19030a3731ed4d8.css) file is loaded from Akamai, and when its name changes, this tool will need to be updated.
+Another possible shortcoming is that the URLs of the Github CSS files are scraped from www.github.com directly, introducing some fragility inherent to the nature of scraping.

 ## Usage